raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/CMOS noise margin robustness evaluation.md

 - these are the bumps which are comming ,and other all the thing we clearly see from the image.

- # Static behavior evaluation: Cmos invertor robustness
+ #  💫Static behavior evaluation: Cmos invertor robustness

-  ## now in this we will see how the NMH and NML will changes when we change the width of pmos
+  ## 🤷now in this we will see how the NMH and NML will changes when we change the width of pmos
    and nmos

-  ### now we will see the graph of which size nmos and pmos taken
+  ### 💹 now we will see the graph of which size nmos and pmos taken

   <img width="1835" height="984" alt="Screenshot 2025-10-18 154446" src="https://github.com/user-attachments/assets/11679b33-cab9-4ced-a440-bf869ecb0601" />

-## Observations
+## 🔭 Observations
 - From the table, the Noise Margins are: NMH​=0.3V,NML​=0.3V
 - These values indicate that the inverter can tolerate up to 0.3 V of noise on either the logic high or logic-low input without logic error.